 “Silence.
 Without knowing, you have shown the Daleks what their own strength is.
 The human factor is useless.”
 The Emporer

-We are also get a trip back to Skaro, to see the Emporer Dalek itself – a memorably giant sedentary tower of a Dalek; attached to pipes and wires and with a booming voice.
+We also get a trip, back to Skaro.
+To witness the Emporer Dalek – a memorably giant sedentary tower of a Dalek; attached to pipes and wires; with a booming voice.
 It is something we haven’t seen before in Who (at this point), as to who is ultimately – in charge – of the Daleks.

-The Evil Of The Daleks also marks the introduction of new companion; Victoria Waterfield.
-Who Jamie rescues from the Daleks, as part of a staged experiment to look at the resourcefulness of the human condition.
+The Evil Of The Daleks, also marks the introduction of new companion; Victoria Waterfield.
+Jamie rescues Victoria from the Daleks, as part of a staged experiment – to look at the resourcefulness of the human condition.

-At 7 parts, The Evil Of The Daleks is long and in some cases drawn out.
-It does however, hold many interesting ideas and moments and feels right for a progression of the Dalek story.
+At 7 episodes, The Evil Of The Daleks is long – and in some cases drawn out, more than it neefs.
+However, it holds many interesting ideas and moments and feels right for a progression of the Dalek story.

-Including; the Doctor and Jamie trying to track the missing Tardis.
-Jamie’s rescuing Victoria experiment.
-The result of introducting human factor into Daleks and the trip to Skaro – to meet the imposing Emporer Dalek and the final war between the good and bad Daleks.
+Including, the Doctor and Jamie trying to track-down the missing Tardis.
+Jamie’s rescuing of Victoria.
+The result of introducing the “human factor” – into Daleks and the trip to Skaro; to meet the imposing Emporer Dalek – and the final war between the ‘good’ and ‘bad’ Daleks.

-The Evil Of The Daleks is unfortunately mostly missing from the Beeb archive, which is a shame for such an epic Dalek adventure, much in the vein of The Daleks’ Masterplan.
+The Evil Of The Daleks, is (unfortunately) mostly missing from the Beeb archive; which is a shame for such an epic Dalek adventure, it is much in the vein of The Daleks’ Masterplan.

-It gives many memorable and cult moments, not least with the introduction of a Dalek Emporer (over the usual black domed Dalek leader) and final brutal civil war.
-It also revels in some fun moments, with the humanised Daleks questioning their Dalek master’s orders and playing games – for fun.
+It gives many memorable – and cult moments.
+Not least, with the introduction of a Dalek Emporer (over the usual black domed Dalek leader) – and the final (brutal) civil-war.
+It also revels in some fun moments.
+With the humanised Daleks, questioning their Dalek master’s orders – and playing games; for fun.